Best Women's Trail Running Shoes of 2025

 Its support and protection on rugged terrain make the Speedgoat 6 a solid option for most trails.

-Another aspect of the Hoka Speedgoat 6 we appreciate is the shoes’ inclusivity in sizing (with good wide options).
+Another aspect of the HOKA Speedgoat 6 we appreciate is the shoes’ inclusivity in sizing (with good wide options).

-Hokas generally have a higher stack height than other trail running shoes because of the classic Hoka cushioning in the midsole.
+Hokas generally have a higher stack height than other trail running shoes because of the classic HOKA cushioning in the midsole.
 We appreciated how the cushioning in the Speedgoat 6 absorbs whatever we land on—rocks, roots, and other obstacles.

 Wearing the Speedgoats, we don’t feel a thing running on technical trails.
 That means we can focus less on avoiding pokes and jabs at our feet and more on our running technique (and enjoying the views).